DavidDock/cheers-to-beers/README.md

 ## Agile Methodology

-Agile methodology was used throughout the deveploment for this project and I found it extremly helpful to keep track of my project.
+Agile methodology was used throughout the development for this project and I found it extremley helpful to keep track of my project.

-The project was broken down into Epics and User Stories and the MoSCoW method was used to determine relevent features needed for the scope of this project.
+The project was broken down into Epics and User Stories and the MoSCoW method was used to determine relevant features needed for the scope of this project.

 Issues were created in GitHub for each Epic and User Story with Tasks to complete and MoSCoW labels on each one.
 A Kanban board was also created to keep track of these Issues.
 A Milestone for the MVP was also created and linked to relevant Issues.